 The list goes on, but these are all tools you should be leveraging.

 Recognition is needed now more than ever as you cannot walk across the office and give them words of encouragement.
-Giving more positive feedback more often is needed, but It is essential to consider your employees’ personalities and tailor the recognition to best suit them.
-Whether it’s a gift card, a personal call from the CEO, group email, or trophy … recognition is best served up individually and often.
+Giving positive feedback more often is needed, but it is essential to consider your employees’ personalities and tailor the recognition to best suit them.
+Whether it’s a gift card, a personal call from the CEO, a group email, or a trophy, recognition is best served up individually and often.

-Allow employees to build their schedules and manage their timelines only stepping in when you notice a lack of engagement or lack of work-life balance.
+Allow employees to build their schedules and manage their timelines, only stepping in when you notice a lack of engagement or a lack of work-life balance.
 The idea here is to provide support not report.

-With social distancing, isolation, and lack of connection amongst employees, the importance of company culture has never been needed more.
-Look for ways you can help foster company culture within your organization and team.
-Host an AMA (ask me anything) and allow other teams to join.
+Look for ways you can help foster company culture within your organization and team virtually.
+Host an AMA (Ask Me Anything) and allow other teams to join.
 Work with HR to provide staff with links to free online fitness, meditation, or stress management programs.
 Whatever your company culture is, find ways to work that into your process and interactions with employees.

-Last but not least, not sure where your team is in terms of motivation and engagement?
-Try adding these questions to your next one-on-one or even sending out a team survey:
+Last but not least, don't forget to gauge your team's motivation and engagement levels!
+Consider incorporating these questions into your next one-on-one meeting or sending out a team survey to gather valuable feedback:

 - Do you have all the tools and space needed to work effectively?